Saturday, June 20, 2026

 in trouble more than a few times

-for harassing those factory elves.
+for harassing those factory elves,

-Yet nowadays, word has it, she
+nowadays, word has it, she never

-manages never to publicly loosen
+manages to publicly loosen

 the overly perky grin that runs

-between those rosy circles upon '
+between those rosy circles upon

-her jowls, and she’s got a light-
+her jowls, and she’s got that light-

 hearted pep in her step that

-more than just a few of the
+well, that more than just a few of

-few citizes of the North Pole
+the citizens of the North Pole

 are extra cautious when she’s

 in their vicinity.
-Indeed, no
+Indeed, almost

-believed that it was a freak
+none of them ever believed it was a

-shaving incident after all
+freak shaving accident after all

 that brought about the